html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

 <h2 id="usingcontent">Using the content</h2>

-Including `<link rel="import" href="file.html"`> on a page doesn't mean "plop the content of file.html here".
+Including an import on a page doesn't mean "plop the content of that file here".
 It means "parser, go off an fetch this document so I can use it".
-To actually use the content, we have to take action and write some script.
+To actually use the content, you have to take action and write script.

-A critical aha! moment is realizing that an import is just a document.
+A critical `aha!` moment is realizing that an import is just a document.
 In fact, the content of an import is called an *import document*.
-We're able to **manipulate the guts of an import using standard DOM APIs**!
+You're able to **manipulate the guts of an import using standard DOM APIs**!

 <h3 id="importprop">link.import</h3>

-The content of an import is accessed through the `<link>`'s `.import` property:
+To access the content of an import, use the link element's `.import` property:

     var content = document.querySelector('link[rel="import"]').import;

 `link.import` is `null` under the following conditions:

-1. the browser doesn't support HTML Imports
+- The browser doesn't support HTML Imports.
-- the `<link>` doesn't have `rel="import"`
+- The `<link>` doesn't have `rel="import"`.
-- the `<link>` has not been added to the DOM
+- The `<link>` has not been added to the DOM.
-- the `<link>` has been removed from the DOM
+- The `<link>` has been removed from the DOM.
-- the resource is not CORS-enabled
+- The resource is not CORS-enabled.

 **Full example**